arthurvguide/ask-japanese/README.md

 ## Validation
  - Python files are clear of any errors, validated by PEP8
  - HTML and CSS was validated, clear of any errors
+ - JavaScript files was validated by JSHINT, no errors found

  - [Click here](https://github.com/arthurvguide/ask-japanese/tree/main/docs/validations).